Max-Min Grouped Bandits: A Variant of StableOpt

 \begin{thm} {(\em Instance-Independent Regret Bound)} Suppose that \refas{as:noise} holds.
 Given $\delta \in (0, \frac{\log 2}{e})$, the above variant of {\scshape StableOpt} yields with probability at least $1 - O(\delta)$ that

 \end{thm}

-The proof is given in \refapp{sec:pf_ub_so}, and is based on initially following the max-min analysis of \cite{Bog17} to deduce an upper bound of $\frac{1}{T} \sum\limits_{t = 1}^T 2 \, U(T_{j_t}(t-1), \frac{\delta}{n})$, but then proceeding differently to further upper bound the right-hand side, in particular relying on \reflem{lem:inversion}.
+The proof is given in Appendix B, and is based on initially following the max-min analysis of \cite{Bog17} to deduce an upper bound of $\frac{1}{T} \sum\limits_{t = 1}^T 2 \, U(T_{j_t}(t-1), \frac{\delta}{n})$, but then proceeding differently to further upper bound the right-hand side, in particular relying on \reflem{lem:inversion}.

 To compare \refthm{thm:ub_so} with \refthm{thm:ub_se}, it helps to consider the following corollary.

 \begin{corollary} Under the setup of \refthm{thm:ub_so}, if we additionally have that \refas{as:unique} holds and the gaps defined in \refsec{sec:setup} satisfy $\Delta_j \ge \Delta_{\min}$ for all $j=1,\dotsc,n$ and some $\Delta_{\min} > 0$.
 Then, with probability at least $1 -O(\delta)$, the algorithm outputs $G^{(T)} = G^*$ provided that $T \ge \Omega^*\big( \frac{n\log\frac{n}{\delta}}{\Delta_{\min}^2} \big)$ where $\Omega^*(\cdot)$ hides $\log\log(\cdot)$ factors in the argument. \end{corollary}